Loading...

 6.2 Work Schedules

-The director as, mandated by the needs of the center, assigns work schedules.
+The director, as mandated by the needs of the center, assigns work schedules.
 A director may change an employee’s work schedule at any time.
-All employees must clock in/out accurately each day including breaks.
+All employees must clock in/out accurately each day, including breaks.
 Overtime is not permitted without the director’s permission.
 Employees should not start working before their scheduled start time unless they are asked by management.
+Employee hours will be adjusted accordingly.

 6.3 Wages